Cryptosporidiosis in Angora GoatsMonday, 31st January 2022

 Most kids will have a fever (>40C) and have abdominal pain.

 - Inject 0.25ml/10kg Meloxicam (20mg/ml) under the skin -The effect lasts for 3 days.

 - EM1 (Effective Microbes) kids 2 ml after birth, can add to water 1:1000 daily

 EM Technology application (MZP) was developed in Japan

-Applied as pro-biotic, feed additive.
+Applied as a pro-biotic, feed additive.